Controlling Adult or Adolescent Acne

 You stand the best chance of controlling your acne if you follow your treatment plan.
 Be patient.
 Acne often takes months, not days or weeks, to improve.
 Ask your healthcare provider when you can expect your skin to look better.
 If you don’t see results by your goal date, call your healthcare provider.
 He or she may want to give you some other type of treatment.

 Besides following your treatment plan, take care in choosing skin care products and cosmetics.
 The following tips may help:

 Avoid harsh acne scrubs, cleansers, or astringents.
 These types of products can irritate your skin.

-Ask your health care provider before buying over-the-counter acne treatments.
-Although some of these can be effective, such as those with benzoyl peroxide or salicylic acid, they are often ineffective because of side effects, such as skin getting too dry with treatments that are too strong.
+Ask your healthcare provider before buying over-the-counter acne treatments.
+Some of these, such as those with benzoyl peroxide or salicylic acid, can work.
+But they often have side effects, such as skin getting too dry with treatments that are too strong.

 Read labels on makeup and moisturizers.
 Choose those that are water-based and oil-free.
 Look for the term noncomedogenic.
 It means that the product won’t clog your pores.

 The right skin care routine can help keep your skin healthy.
 To take good care of your skin, try these tips:

 Gently wash your face or other affected skin twice a day with a mild cleanser.
 Using your fingertips, smooth the cleanser over your skin.
 Rinse your skin well.
 Pat it dry.

 If your healthcare provider has approved any over-the-counter acne medicine, use as directed.
 Use it after you wash your skin.
 Apply the medicine to all areas where you get acne.
 Don’t just treat acne you can see now.
 New blemishes may be in progress but not in view yet.
 Treat all the skin.